boltops-tools/kubes/docs/_docs/auto-context.md

 title: Auto Context
 ---

-Kubernetes contexts are composed of three things: cluster, namespace, and user.
 Kubes supports automatically switching the kubectl context based on the `KUBES_ENV`.
-This feature allows you to switch KUBES_ENV and target the right cluster, namespace, etc.
+Since Kubernetes contexts are composed of three things: cluster, namespace, and user; this feature allows you to target any of them on a per `KUBES_ENV` basis.

 ## Auto Context

-So dev and prod can use different kubectl contexts based on what is configured by:
+The dev and prod environments can use different kubectl contexts based on what is configured by the Kubes config.rb:

 ```ruby
 Kubes.configure do |config|